uc-r/uc-r.github.io/datawrangling/project/final_project.md

 ### Purpose

-The purpose of this final project is to put to work the tools and knowledge that you gain throughout this course.
+The purpose of this **individual** final project is to put to work the tools and knowledge that you gain throughout this course.
 This provides you with multiple benefits.

 1. It will provide you with more experience using data wrangling tools on real life data sets.
 2. It helps you become a self-directed learner.
 As a data scientist, a large part of your job is to self-direct your learning and interests to find unique and creative ways to find insights in data.